Edmonton Public Library

-The Edmonton Public Library (EPL) is a publicly funded library system in the city of Edmonton, Alberta, Canada, available for use by any member of the public.
+The Edmonton Public Library (EPL) is a public library system in the city of Edmonton, Alberta, Canada.
 Library cards are free to all Edmontonians; as part of its centennial in 2013, the Edmonton Public Library eliminated membership fees.
 University of Alberta and MacEwan University students receive free access through the L-Pass program.

 In 2014, more than 14.1 million visits were made to the Edmonton Public Library, either in physical or virtual form.
 10.4 million items were borrowed, and 347,995 people participated in 13,532 library-run programs.

 Collection

 EPL has more than 16.6 million items in its collection including books, CDs, DVDs, magazines, video games, and online resources.
 There are 21 branches, the oldest of which is the Old Strathcona Branch, opened in 1913.